 Support - No matter how advanced you are, chances are you’re going to need some help optimizing your website crawler’s performance, or even making sense of the output when starting out.
 Website crawlers with a good support system relieve a lot of unnecessary stress, especially when things go wrong once in awhile.

 Data quality - Because the information gathered by website crawlers is initially as unstructured as the web would be without them, it’s imperative that the software you ultimately decide on is capable of cleaning it up and presenting it in a readable manner.

 Now that you know what to look for in a website crawler, it’s time we made things easier for you by narrowing your search down from (literally) thousands to the best 60 options.

 With a focus on sitemap building (which the website crawler feature uses to determine which pages it’s allowed to read), DYNO Mapper is an impressive and functional software option.

 DYNO Mapper’s website crawler lets you enter the URL (Uniform Resource Locator—the website address, such as www.example.com) of any site and instantly discover its site map, and build your own automatically.

 There are three packages to choose from, each allowing a different number of projects (sites) and crawl limitations regarding the number of pages scanned.
-If you’re only interested in your site and a few competitors, the Regular package (at $480 a year paid annually) is a good fit.
-However, their Freelancer ($696 per year) and Most Popular ($1296 a year) packages are better options for more advanced users, especially those who want to be able to crawl numerous sites and up to 50 000 pages.
+If you’re only interested in your site and a few competitors, the Standard package (at $480 a year paid annually) is a good fit.
+However, the Organization ($1908 per year) and Enterprise ($4788 a year) packages are better options for higher education and medium to large sized companies, especially those who want to be able to crawl numerous sites and up to 200,000 pages per crawl.